 I’m bringing a new perspective on this because we’re about to experience a major timeline shift in which identifying these things in your life will be necessary.
 In other words, the 3D physical reality will begin to seem less important and the soul or spiritual work will seem of great significance.
 It will be something you can no longer escape.
 Your soul wants to be heard and it doesn’t want to make compromises any longer.

 Almost all of us have grown up in families with twin flame dynamics.
 As I have said before, marriage is a big contributing factor (keeping people together who fall out of love, don’t get along, and deep down may not like each other or are unable to grow together).
 It may not have been obvious to you because many parents play the part, trying to be happy around the kids, keep arguments for after bedtime hours only, and avoid problems at all costs so nothing explodes into conflict.

-Here, I speak from observation (clients, friends, family), and personal experience as a child of twin flame parents and someone who was in a twin flame relationship for nearly a decade.
 I want to break this down so that you can see just what a child learns from twin flame parental role models in these relationship scenarios because it is a difficult, often impossible choice to forgo the relationship for greater spiritual ascension and your higher purpose here.
 But it is your right and choice to decide whether or not staying is truly the healthiest decision for the long term success of children’s mental and emotional well-being.

 What children learn from twin flame parental relationships: